 • Running school workshops and a paid youth training programme to get future community leaders interested in, and equipped with, the skills needed for a more resilient future.

-Energy Gardens aims to add more gardens every year and branch out to wider UK communities.
-Local communities are invited to participate in the programme, with Energy Gardening providing them with the financial, legal and technical support to bring new urban gardens into being.
+Energy Garden aims to add more gardens every year and branch out to wider UK communities.
+Local communities are invited to participate in the programme, with Energy Garden providing them with the financial, legal and technical support to bring new urban gardens into being.